real-bombinho/GoNtroller/README.md

 LED uses "gostcai pre-wired round LEDs light, metal round 2 colors signal light, waterproof indicator light, common anode, 8mm, 3‑6V, for vehicle modification(Red Green)", having a common positive

+Altered version of the ModBusRelay unit to be able to switch battery charger etc. via a ILS - Modbus RTU 4 Channel Relay Module and a Youmile TTL to RS485 Adapter Module 3.3V 5V.

+The Octopus unit is containing parts of the Agile routines.
+Not sure yet if I complete these routines or remove them.